openqueue-io/openqueue-api-gateway/README.md

 # openqueue-api-gateway
-Api gateway is the entrance for all requests, in front of backend service.
+The entrance for all requests, in front of backend service.